Skip to content

 jai codex

 This runs codex inside the default casual sandbox.
-If no command is given, jai starts a shell; if a command is given, jai runs it directly.
+If no command is given, jai starts a shell; if a command is given, jai directly runs the command.

 Grant extra directories

-To give the jailed process write access to additional directories:
+To grant jailed process write access to additional directories:

 bash